 - Modifications to the Probationary Period for Tenure

 For clearly stated substantive reasons, a tenure-track faculty member may request a one-year extension of the probationary period.
-Such an extension must be agreed to by the academic Unit Head, the academic Dean, the Vice President for Academic Affairs, the President of the University, and the faculty member making the request for the extension.
+Such an extension must be agreed to by the academic Unit Head, the academic Dean, the Provost, the President of the University, and the faculty member making the request for the extension.
 Faculty members who have been previously notified on non-reappointment or are in the final year of the probationary period are ineligible to submit a request for extension or to request revocation of an extension.

 - Routine Extensions: A one-year extension of the probationary period will be granted for the following

 - The birth or adoption of a child